777pomingzi/CoPRIS/README.md

 ### 4. Model Evaluation

 Our repository now supports differing response lengths between training and evaluation, as well as performing evaluations during the training process.
-You can configure the evaluation response length via the max_model_len in run_PRIS.sh, and adjust the evaluation frequency using the test_freq.
+You can configure the evaluation response length via the **max_model_len** in run_PRIS.sh, and adjust the evaluation frequency using the **test_freq**.

 ## Evaluation Results